alexisespinosa-uptake/OpenFOAMContainers/Documentation/Creation/CREATE_MPICH_OPENFOAM_CONTAINER_DOCKER.md

 ## 5. Porting to Singularity

-First step to port to Singularity for the usage of the container at Pawsey is to push the container into DockerHub
+First step to port to Singularity for the usage of the container at Pawsey is to push the container into DockerHub.
+After the container is available in the DockerHub, user can port it to Singularity.

 ### Push to DockerHub
 To push the container into your repository just execute: